-2. Virtual instrument programming:
+- 2. Virtual instrument programming: - a.

-- a.
 Click on the diagram window (the window with the white background) to bring it to the front. - b.
 Insert a While Loop into the diagram window.
 First, open the Functions palette by clicking the right mouse button with the cursor in the diagram window.
 Then move the pointer down to the Structures palette button (upper left button).
-When

-- the cursor reaches the button, a palette of program elements will appear.
+When the cursor reaches the button, a palette of program elements will appear.
 Click on the While Loop (icon on the far right in the top row). - c.
 The While Loop first appears in the diagram window as a box-shaped cursor.
-Insert the loop by placing the cursor in the upper left corner of the diagram window and clicking and dragging the icon to the lower right corner.
+Insert the loop by placing the cursor near the upper left corner of the diagram window and clicking and dragging the icon near the lower right corner.
 Make the While Loop almost as large as the window, but don't fill the entire window.

 - d.
 Insert the Random Number Generator function into the While Loop.
 Click the right mouse button as before.
 This time, select the Numeric button by moving the cursor to the Numeric palette button (the center button in the top row) in the function window.
-Choose the icon that looks like a pair of dice to add the Random Number Generator function to your diagram. - e.
+Choose the icon that looks like a pair of dice (in the middle towards the right) to add the Random Number Generator function to your diagram. - e.
 Press <Ctrl-H> to open the Help window.
 Move the cursor to the pair of dice and click once.
 Read the information in the Help window.
 This help feature can be useful when determining what connections need to be made to a VI. - f.
 Click on the Panel window (the window with the grey background). - g.
 Insert a Waveform Chart.
 Right-click in the Panel window to bring up the Controls palette.
 Click on the Graph button (the right button in the second row) in the Controls palette.
-Choose Waveform Chart from the palette, move the cursor back to the Panel window, and click to insert the chart wherever you want. - h.
-Name the chart "Scaled Data" by typing the name and clicking on the Enter icon of the tool bar.
-You should see the text appear in a box near the upper left corner of the chart.
-If not, try pointing the cursor at the chart and clicking the right mouse button.
-In the menu that appears, select Show " Label from the submenu and type the title. - i.
+Choose the first option, Waveform Chart from the palette, move the cursor back to the Panel window, and click to insert the chart wherever you want. - h.
+Name the chart "Scaled Data" by typing the name and clicking on the Enter icon of the tool bar before clicking anywhere else.
+You should see the text appear in a box near the upper left corner of the chart; if not, try pointing the cursor at the chart and clicking the right mouse button.
+In the menu that appears, select Visible Items " Label from the submenu and type the title.
+If you make a mistake in typing, the label text can be edited by selecting the Text tool from the Tools palette, and left-clicking on the text. - i.
 Point at the chart and click and hold the right mouse button.
-Select Show " Digital Display from the submenu. - j.
+Select Visible Items " Digital Display from the submenu. - j.
 Point the cursor at the chart and click and hold the right mouse button.
 Select Find Terminal in the pop-up menu and release the button.
 This should bring up the Diagram window, and the terminal for the chart will be highlighted with dashed lines.